camila1014/CodepathFlixsterPt2/README.md

 Submitted by: **Camila Aichele**

-**Flixster** is an app that introduces networking ...
-[TODO]
+**Flixster** is an app that introduces recently released movies with the movie overview, its popularity, total votes, and average votes.

-Time spent: **X** hours spent in total
+Time spent: **24** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [X] Implement network call and table view to display a list of movies currently playing (title, description, image)
-- [ ] App has a collection view with the same list of movies
+- [X] App has a collection view with the same list of movies
-- [ ] Uses a tab bar controller to switch between collection view and table view screens
+- [X] Uses a tab bar controller to switch between collection view and table view screens

 The following **optional** features are implemented: